code-ayu/Speer-Backend/README.md

 ## Commands to run or start the project

 node index.js
-We can also use nodemon to run the project more effiectively by installing NODEMON
+We can also use nodemon to run the project more effectively by installing NODEMON

 npm nodemon